-According to the United Nations International Children’s Emergency Fund (UNICEF), Adolescent Pregnancy is defined as the unintended pregnancy in females of the age group 10-19 years.
+According to the United Nations International Children’s Emergency Fund (UNICEF), adolescent pregnancy is defined as the unintended pregnancy in females of the age group 10-19 years.

-Adolescent pregnancy can also be phrased as a “Child carrying a child”.
-It is considered to be a Public Health Issue associated with negative impacts and complications on the health of the Mother and the Foetus.
+Adolescent pregnancy can also be phrased as a “child carrying a child”.
+It is considered to be a public health issue associated with negative impacts and complications on the health of the mother and the foetus.
 Teenage pregnancies are higher in rural areas than in urban areas.
 The prevalence of adolescent pregnancies across the globe are as follows – India (21%), Europe (21%), USA (13.9%) and Africa (30%).

 The possible reason for an evident rise in the prevalence of teen pregnancy is the change in the mindset of the population.
 Individuals are more open and accepting of the changing era.
 There are higher reports of pregnancy at clinics and hospitals contributing to the same.